In this blog post, I will show you how to enable SSH on Windows Server 2019 and connect to it using SSH.

 Set-Service -Name sshd -StartupType 'Automatic'

-And finally, I will start the OpenSSH services using the command below.
+And finally, start the OpenSSH services using the command below.

 Get-Service ssh* | Start-Service